 There were an inadequate number of health professionals in 2002 with .31 dentists per 1,000 people, 1.13 physicians per 1,000 and 2.23 nurses per 1,000.
 80 percent of the rural population and 92 percent of those in urban areas had access to improved water sources.
 Improved sanitation was available to 99 percent in urban areas and 82 percent in rural ones.
 Algeria is trying to make progress by pledging to reduce the number without sustainable water and basic sanitation in half by 2015 according to the World Bank.
 With the large youth populations, health policy favors prevention.
 There is a government immunization program.
 Tuberculosis, measles, hepatitis, typhoid fever, cholera, and dysentery are still caused by poor sanitation.
 The poor in Algeria typically receive free health care.

 Between the ages of six and 15 education is compulsory.
 Only 5 percent of adults are illiterate.

 Algeria has 43 universities, 10 colleges, and 7 higher learning institutes.
 267,142 students attend the University of Algiers which was founded in 1909.
 There are three school systems, basic, general secondary, and technical secondary.

 Jacques Derrida, the father of deconstruction, was born in Algiers.
-Others important thinkers include Malek Bennabi and Frantz Fanon who were noted for thoughts on decolonization.
-Augustine of Hippos was born in modern day Souk Ahras.
+Other important thinkers include Malek Bennabi and Frantz Fanon who were noted for thoughts on decolonization.
+Augustine of Hippos was born in modern-day Souk Ahras.
 Though born in Tunis, Ibn Khaldun wrote the Muqaddima while living in Algeria.